upcecconnect/wordpress-woocommerce-8.3ua/README.md

-# Плагін eCommerceConnect для WordPress (WooCommerce вeрсії >= 8 .3 з підтримкою блоків) для України
+# eCommerceConnect plugin for WordPress (WooCommerce versions >= 8.3 with block support) for Ukraine

 ## Dependencies
 - Requires WordPress at least: 6.3